Find an Orthodontist near you

 Congenitally missing teeth

-An inherited or genetic condition where a number of permanent teeth do not develop.
+An inherited or genetic condition where one or more permanent teeth do not develop.

 Crossbite